YBIO/LAG/README.md

 fetch code：`o839` | unzip pwd: `mshwkzwdjl`
 Research purpose only

-## Run
-Most code is inherit from [IDEC](https://github.com/YBIO/IDEC).
-It is suggested to rerun the training and evaluation code from [IDEC](https://github.com/YBIO/IDEC).

 ### Inference
 The following command is an example to inference the model on ISPRS dataset.
 ```